redblue36/DataFormatDemoSwaggerUI/docs/location.md

 ### Abstract

-*BSC Data Format Technical Committee and its Working Groups develop and publish requirements specifications for solving specific transportation related business problems using blockchain technology.
-This specification captures data requirements -- data element names, relationships between elements, types, and rules such as valid values, enumerated lists, and required vs. optional values.*
+*BSC Data Format Technical Committee and its Working Groups develop and publish requirements specifications for solving specific transportation related business problems using blockchain technology.*

 **Add the text from June....making it up for now:**  *Two types of specifications are published.
 Component specications describe reusable building blocks and do not standalone.
 These building blocks are referenced within Document specifications.
 Document specifications are published in support of a specific business process.*

-*Document specifications will be used as a key input by the BSC Implementation Technical Committee (ITC) to produce specific implementaiton level technical guidance for how data shall be written to and retrieved from blockchain.
+*These specifications are written primarily to be used as a key input by the BSC Implementation Technical Committee (ITC) to produce implementaiton-level technical guidance for how data shall be written to and retrieved from blockchain.
 It is this ITC end-deliverable that is the primary consumable artifact by BSC membership and industry at large.*

 ### Contents